The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Core Meanings: Hope, inspiration, faith, healing, serenity, optimism, spiritual guidance, peace.

 Archetypal Message: The Star is a symbol of hope and inspiration after a period of hardship.
 It depicts a woman pouring water, nourishing the earth and flowers.
-This card reminds us to believe in the future, to connect with our spiritual self, and to draw strength from our inner peace.
+This card reminds you to believe in the future, to connect with your spiritual self, and to draw strength from your inner peace.

 Core Meanings: Illusions, fears, uncertainty, subconscious, intuition, dreams, confusion, hidden dangers, imagination.